Kevin Durant Injury Update

 A lot has changed since the last time the two-time NBA Champion has played.

-The Nets have fallen all the way down to the eighth seed in the Eastern Conference (they have lost ten games in a row), and are 29-26 on the season.
+The Nets have fallen all the way down to the eighth seed in the Eastern Conference (they have lost 11 games in a row), and are 29-27 on the season.

 At one point this season they had been the first seed in the east.